VAT

 How often do I have to do a VAT return?

-Annually- (only available to those businesses with an annual turnover less than £1.35M)
+Annually: Only available to those businesses with an annual turnover less than £1.35M

 How long do I have to submit a VAT return?

-The due date is clearly noted on your government gateways and, for monthly and quarterly returns, is five weeks after the period end or the 7th of the following month after the period end.
+The due date is clearly noted on your government gateways and, for monthly and quarterly returns, is five weeks after the period ends or the 7th of the following month after the period end.
 If the VAT return period is January – March and the period end is 31 March, the return must be submitted and paid by 7 May (if this falls on a weekend or Bank Holiday, it will be earliest working day before this date).

 What happens after submitting a VAT Return?